sshadmand/GoGongApp/README.md

 ![Prefernces](https://github.com/sshadmand/GoGong/raw/gh-pages/images/menu.png)

-Then select preferences and input the correct server address (the default is set to your localhost:8000 for development):
+Then select preferences and input the correct server address (the default is set to your localhost:8000 for development.
+Learn more about [the GoGong Server](https://github.com/sshadmand/GoGongServer)):

 ![Prefernces](https://github.com/sshadmand/GoGong/raw/gh-pages/images/preferences.png)